 What if your 2023 Honda Ridgeline is a Lemon?

-There are so many Honda Ridgelines with automatic beam issues, Honda shouldn’t be ignoring them.
+There are so many Honda Ridgelines with automatic beam issues, that Honda shouldn’t be ignoring them.
 It often takes continued complaints to persuade automakers to take action.
 When they don’t, vehicle owners sometimes explore their options in terms of lemon law.

 Lemberg Law has been helping vehicle owners who have found themselves with lemons for many years.
 And we have negotiated many settlements on their behalf.
 If you’d like us to assess your case, free of charge, contact us by calling our Helpline or filling out a contact form.
 The law says that Honda must pay the legal fees for lemon law cases, so it’s not going to cost you anything.